House panel releases Glenn Simpson testimony transcript

 "So I can't tell you he wasn't looking·for that, because it was probably something that was among the things that he would have asked someone to check," Simpson said.

+Simpson did not say yes or no, but said the patterns of behavior that emerged from the investigation raise questions.

+"I think that the evidence that has developed over the last year, since President Trump took office, is that there is a well-established pattern of surreptitious contacts that occurred last year that supports the broad allegation of some sort of an undisclosed political or financial relationship between the Trump Organization and people in Russia," Simpson said.

-Fox News' Brooke Singman and Alex Pappas contributed to this report.
+Fox News' Brooke Singman and Alex Pappas contributed to this report, along with The Associated Press.